stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 ### Other materials

 There are many applications of deep learning (it's not only image recognition!).
-I collected some introductory materials to its various aspects (beware: they are of various difficulty).
+I collected some introductory materials to cover its various aspects (beware: they are of various difficulty).
 Don't try to read them all - I list them for *inspiration*, not *intimidation*!

 * General